Strengthening Governance

 (Former name: ESG Management Promotion Committee)

+This committee is a voluntary advisory body to the Board of Directors and consists of five members (three external and two internal).
+As of March 31, 2025, the chairman is an outside director (Tsuyoshi Yamada), and the members consist of the following: outside director (Eriko Satonaka), outside corporate auditor (Takao Orihara), representative director chief executive officer (Kunihiko Kashiwaya), representative director senior managing executive officer (Tomonori Tsuchiya).
+The Committee holds in-depth discussions and then reports to the Board of Directors on key themes such as executive Remuneration (Executive Remuneration), the executives’ appointment/dismissal, succession planning, environmental initiatives.
 The Committee fully discusses and resolves the appointment of officers, including CEO, after confirming that the candidates are sufficiently qualified in various aspects, and reports to the Board of Directors.
 The details of the Committee's discussions are documented in the minutes of the meeting.
-In the event that the dismissal of director or executive officer, including CEO, should be considered due to poor performance or other reasons, the Company convenes the Committee to discuss the dismissal or recommendation for resignation.
+In the event that the dismissal of a director or an executive officer, including CEO, should be considered due to poor performance or other reasons, the Company convenes the Committee to discuss the dismissal or recommendation for resignation.

 Management Meeting

-- Group Company President, Executive Officers
+- Group Company President, Executive Officers, etc.

 Group Executive Officer Conference